MarunTurtle/CS50X/Week_06_Python/W6_Problem_Sets/sentimental-credit/beforeREADME.md

 2. **Validate Card**: Apply Luhn's Algorithm.
 3. **Determine Card Type**: Identify the card type or invalid.

-For detailed instructions, visit the [CS50 Credit Problem Set](https://cs50.harvard.edu/x/2024/psets/6/credit/).
+For detailed instructions, visit the